-Video: Perpetual ocean | EarthSky.org
+EarthSky | Video: Perpetual Ocean will wow you

-This visualization was originally released by NASA Goddard Space Flight Center in 2012.
-It’s called Perpetual Ocean, and it shows ocean surface currents around the world during the period from June 2005 through December 2007.
+NASA Goddard Space Flight Center originally released this video in 2012.
+Called Perpetual Ocean, it shows ocean surface currents around the world during the period from June 2005 through December 2007.
 The visualization doesn’t include a narration or annotations.
 It just lets you enjoy the sensational movement of the oceans on this watery planet of ours.
 NASA said in 2012:

 … the goal was to use ocean flow data to create a simple, visceral experience.